CBBC: History

+Proposed closure of the channel

+On 26 May 2022, the BBC announced plans for CBBC, BBC Four and BBC Radio 4 Extra to be eventually discontinued as linear services as part of cutbacks and other changes focusing on creating a "digital-first" BBC, adding that they would remain on air for "at least the next three years".
+Under the plan, CBBC would exclusively operate as a content hub on iPlayer, as BBC Three had done before it was relaunched in February 2022.
+In December 2024 however, it was confirmed the closure had been reprieved.
+Patricia Hildago, director of BBC Children's and Education, told The i Paper "the numbers don't tell us you have to close it yet" and "it's really important to us as public service broadcasters that if children still need us on a linear network, we're going to be there for them".

 Management

 Along with CBeebies, CBBC is operated by the BBC Children's and Education department.
 BBC Children's was originally based in the East Tower of BBC Television Centre since the department's inception, but moved to MediaCityUK in Salford in September 2011, and the live presentation links used throughout the day are now recorded and broadcast from there.

 Programming

 CBBC's programming output is very similar to the strand previously shown on BBC One.
-CBBC often complements this strand with programmes shown earlier than on the terrestrial channels, repeats or whole series shown in a day, alongside other exclusive commissions.
+CBBC often complements this strand with programmes shown earlier than on the terrestrial channels, repeats, or whole series shown in a day, alongside other exclusive commissions.

+CBBC previously did a series of skits and games in-between programmes (except Newsround), in their dedicated studio "CBBC HQ".
+It usually mentions BBC iPlayer and participation from their audience.

 Most viewed programmes

 The following is a list of the ten most watched shows on CBBC, based on Live +7 data supplied by BARB.

 Educational programming

 As part of CBBC's original remit, CBBC needed to show 1,000 hours of factual and schools programmes per year.
-The service managed this by introducing the Class TV, which would air educational programming for two hours each day in the late morning, with normal programming resuming in the early afternoon.
+The service managed this by introducing Class TV, which would air educational programming for two hours each day in the late morning, with normal programming resuming in the early afternoon.
 Much of this programming was old BBC Schools programming shown, in some cases, decades before and which was for the most part still relevant.
 Very little new schools programmes were commissioned.
 Class TV ended in March 2008, following a change to CBBC's remit.
 However, in December 2019, CBBC brought back Class TV with 'Live Lessons' presented by the CBBC presenting team on late weekday mornings.

 During the COVID-19 pandemic and the closure of schools around the country, CBBC broadcast educational programming for primary school children.
 This included a mixture of programmes which were new or they aired on CBBC many years before, with a focus on learning as well as newly recorded content.
 It was hoped that this might help children without the financial means to participate in lessons over the internet.